ofattouh/osir-tool-staging/wp-content/plugins/gravity-forms-pdf-extended/README.txt

 * **On-screen Preview** – allow users to preview the PDF before form submission (and optionally payment) so they can see what the end result will be.
 This is a great feature for capturing e-signatures, selling PDF reports /  certificates / gift cards, or providing an on-screen proof before the PDF is sent to the printers (perfect for business cards).
 * **Bulk Download** - search, filter, and select entries and then zip up all your PDFs and download all together in a convenient zip file
 * **GFChart** - create PDF reports that display pie, bar, or column charts with aggregate Gravity Forms data [using GFChart](https://gfchart.com).
-* 30-day refund guarantee – Purchase with confidence knowing when you buy a product from our store that you can get a refund within 30 days, for any reason.
+* **30-Day Refund Guarantee** – Purchase with confidence knowing when you buy a product from our store that you can get a refund within 30 days, for any reason.

 = Hire the Experts =